Course code: B0174

-The Foundation Course provides students who have identified Art & Design as a career direction, the opportunity to explore its breadth and diversity.
+The UAL Diploma in Art & Design Foundation Studies Level 3 and Level 4 course provides students who have identified Art & Design as a career direction, the opportunity to explore its breadth and diversity.
 It encourages the student to explore a range of working methodologies and make an informed choice about choosing a specialist career pathway.

-The foundation course is the preferred progression route to higher education Art & Design specialised study.
+The UAL Diploma in Art & Design Foundation Studies Level 3 and Level 4 course is the preferred progression route to higher education Art & Design specialised study.
 This course has an excellent track record of placing students at prestigious universities and art colleges throughout the UK.
-Early application is advised as first round applications close on Friday 16th December 2016.
+Early application is advised as first round applications close on Friday 16th December 2017.

-If you are interested in a career in the creative industries, City College is the place to study art and design on the South Coast.
-Based at City College’s Pelham Street campus in North Laine, the College’s Visual Arts department has cultivated the type of vibrant, exciting atmosphere that you would expect from being at an Art College.
+If you are interested in a career in the creative industries, the College is the place to study art and design on the South Coast.
+Based at Central Campus on Pelham Street in Brighton's North Laine, the Collegeís Visual Arts department has cultivated the type of vibrant, exciting atmosphere that you would expect from being at an Art College.
 There are rich and diverse opportunities across the art and design spectrum, covering fashion, textiles, graphics, illustration, games development, 3 D and mixed media - a diversity that is unmatched in local further education arts provision.
-There’s a big arts community at the College from Level 1 through to Foundation Degree level so it’s the kind of environment in which fashion textiles students are likely to rub shoulders with fine art sculpture students.
+Thereís a big arts community at the College from Level 1 through to Foundation Degree level so itís the kind of environment in which fashion textiles students are likely to rub shoulders with fine art sculpture students.
 This constant exchange of ideas is encouraged and supported by tutors.

-The department has a wide range of full-time and sessional staff who are all practising artists and designers involved in Brighton’s buzzing art and design scene.
-Whether you’re a school leaver or mature student, if you want to work in the creative industries but need guidance in finding your direction, there are staff here who will help you to focus and realise your potential.
+The department has a wide range of full-time and sessional staff who are all practising artists and designers involved in Brightonís buzzing art and design scene.
+Whether youíre a school leaver or mature student, if you want to work in the creative industries but need guidance in finding your direction, there are staff here who will help you to focus and realise your potential.

 Along with the sense of creative freedom that students enjoy, there is an academic underpinning to the development of skills.
 Courses are vocationally-focussed with pastoral care, guidance and support helping students who are making the transition from school to College.
 Parental consultation during courses is welcomed and valued.